Therapist for the analytical overthinkers in Bloomington, Indiana.

 What Therapy Looks Like With Me

-I ask all of my clients to come to each session with an idea of where they want to start.
+• I ask all of my clients to come to each session with an idea of where they want to start, because I want you to feel empowered to focus on the things that feel most important to you from week to week.
+This is about your goals, not mine.

 I believe that therapy is both art and science.

-• The science piece of therapy is grounded in the techniques, strategies, approaches, and concepts that research shows to be most effective.
-The ones that I use the most in therapy are cognitive-behavioral therapy, mindfulness, self-compassion, vulnerability, authenticity, and self-care.
+• The science piece of therapy is grounded in the techniques, strategies, and concepts that research shows to be most effective.
+The ones that I use the most in therapy are cognitive-behavioral therapy, emotion-focused therapy, mindfulness, self-compassion, vulnerability, authenticity, and self-care.

 • The art portion of therapy comes from the fact that no two people are the same - every person comes in with different struggles, and what works for one person might not work for another.